ocapn/ocapn/implementation-guide/Implementation Guide.md

 ![](./handoffs-3party3.webm)

-Alisha next needs to create the `desc:handoff-give` certificate which she can give to Ben on Node B which will enable him to retrieve the reference Alisha left as a gift on Node C. The certificate has the following structure:
+Alisha next needs to create the `desc:handoff-give` certificate which she can give to Ben on Peer B which will enable him to retrieve the reference Alisha left as a gift on Peer C. The certificate has the following structure:

 ```
 <desc:handoff-give receiver-key       ; the public key of the receiver in the gifter <-> receiver session